Clarence Avant, nicknamed the ‘Godfather of Black Music,’ dies at 92

 (KTLA) – Recording industry insider Clarence Avant, who garnered the nickname of the “Godfather of Black Music,” died at his Los Angeles home Sunday night, according to a family statement released Monday.

 “Clarence leaves behind a loving family and a sea of friends and associates that have changed the world and will continue to change the world for generations to come.
-The joy of his legacy eases the sorrow of our loss,” said the statement, which was released by Avant’s son Alex, daughter Nicole and her husband, Netflix co-CEO Ted Sarandos.
+The joy of his legacy eases the sorrow of our loss,” Avant’s son Alex, daughter Nicole and her husband, Netflix co-CEO Ted Sarandos, said in a statement.

 No cause of death was given.